Generic kernel classes¶

 A function taking one argument

-which is the squared distance between x and y, plus optionally keyword arguments.- input{‘squared’, ‘abs’, ‘posabs’, ‘raw’}, default ‘squared’
+r2which is the squared distance between x and y, plus optionally keyword arguments.- input{‘squared’, ‘abs’, ‘posabs’, ‘raw’}, default ‘squared’

 If

-, it is passed the distance, and the distance of equal points is a small number instead of zero.
-If'raw'
+'squared',coreis passed the squared distance.
+If'abs', it is passed the distance (not squared).
+If'posabs', it is passed the distance, and the distance of equal points is a small number instead of zero.
+If'raw',coreis passed both points separately like non-stationary kernels.- **kw

 Additional keyword arguments are passed to the